HandsOnDataViz/book/docs/HandsOnDataViz.md

 Hint: Insert `width="90%"`, rather than 100%, to help readers to scroll more easily down your web page with a margin.

-1. Press *Run* to see how it looks, as shown in Figure
+1. Press *Run* to see how it looks in the W3Schools TryIt iframe page, as shown in Figure
     <a href="#fig:tableau-public-tryit-simple">10.15</a>.
 Sometimes a
     simple iframe works better on your website than a complex embed code.